Hundreds of Roman gold coins found in basement of old theater

 Humanities and social sciences

-The coins were discovered last week, according to Ministry of Cultural Heritage and Activities, and were transferred to the Mibac restoration laboratory in Milan where archaeologists and restorers will examine them.
+The coins were discovered last week, according to Ministry of Cultural Heritage and Activities, and were transferred to the Mibac restoration laboratory in Milan where archaeologists and restorers are examining them.

-A press conference is scheduled for Monday, when more details will be announced.

 The ministry did not place a value on the coins.
 But reports in the Italian media suggest they could be worth millions of dollars.